• Skip to primary navigation

 Ingredients for salted caramel brownies.

-• Soft caramels - I used half a bag of Kraft wrapped caramel candies for this recipe.
-If desired, this recipe can be doubled and prepared in a 9x13 pan to use the entire 11 ounce bag of caramels (baking times included in the recipe card below).
+• Caramel layer - Soft caramel candies and heavy cream are necessary to create the soft caramel layer.
+I used a half bag of Kraft wrapped caramel candies for this recipe.
+If desired, this recipe can be doubled and prepared in a 9x13 pan to use the entire 11 ounce bag of caramels (baking times are included in the recipe card below).

 Tips and tricks